For a full CV, please follow the link from my NTNU webpage.

 Fragments and clausal ellipsis.
 2014.
 Doctoral dissertation, University of Massachusetts Amherst.

-• The analysis in Chapter 3 of the dissertation, on the semantic condition on clausal ellipsis, is largely superseded by my 2017 paper ‘Cointensional questions and their implications for fragment answers’.
-Doubt is cast on the analysis in chapter 4 by the work above on ‘Left-edge ellipsis and clausal ellipsis’, especially the 2018 handout, though the jury’s still out I think.
-The analysis in chapter 5, on embedded fragments, is developed in ‘‘DP be CP’ constructions and the licensing of clausal ellipsis’.
+- The analysis in Chapter 3 of the dissertation, on the semantic condition on clausal ellipsis, is largely superseded by my 2017 paper ‘Cointensional questions and their implications for fragment answers’.
+Doubt is cast on the analysis in chapter 4 by the 2022 paper ‘Fragments and left edge ellipsis…’.
+The analysis in chapter 5, on embedded fragments, is developed in ‘‘DP be CP’ constructions and the licensing of clausal ellipsis’, but is (maybe) called somewhat into question by my 2023 NELS talk John and possibly Mary: a reduced free relative analysis.
+The jury’s still out, I think!

 Fragment answers and the Question under Discussion.
 2014.
 In Iyer, Jyoti & Leland Kusmer (eds.), Proceedings of NELS 44.
 255-266.